1) LOGON:

 33) ERROROUT:

-BTEQ routes the standard error stream and the standard output stream to two files.
+BTEQ routes the standard error stream and the

 Syntax: